chansee97/nova-admin-docs/src/guide/modify-routers.md

   withoutTab?: boolean
   /** Whether the current route will be pinned in the Tab, used for some permanent pages */ pinTab?: boolean
+  /** Specify whether the current route in the left menu is a directory or a page.
+If not set, the default is 'page'. */ menuType?: 'dir' | 'page'
 }
 ```